nicemarcela/curl_project/src/pages/posts/001 - scarlett.klaus.md

 product1:
     title: 'Cleansing: As I Am Naturally Coconut Cowash'
     description: '"It cleanses, moisturizes, and detangles my hair nicely.
 I usually use that for both shampoo and conditioner.
 Sometimes I switch it up and use a clarifying shampoo - honestly any with sulfates works."
-    As I am says this cowash is different from any other because it contains a special blend of natural ingredients that work to promote healthy hair growth from the follicular level, and many other curly girls approve it.'
+    As I Am says this cowash is different from any other because it contains a special blend of natural ingredients that work to promote healthy hair growth from the follicular level, and many other curly girls approve it.'
     gallery:
     - image: "../../images/coconutcowash.jpg"
       productURL: "https://www.amazon.com/Am-Coconut-Cowash-Cleansing-Conditioner/dp/B00641UCY8"